Francis Poulenc: First compositions and Les Six

 Poulenc made his début as a composer in 1917 with his Rapsodie nègre, a ten-minute, five-movement piece for baritone and chamber group; it was dedicated to Satie and premiered at one of a series of concerts of new music run by the singer Jane Bathori.
-There was a fashion for African arts in Paris at the time, and Poulenc was delighted to run across some published verses purportedly Liberian, but full of Parisian boulevard slang.
+There was a fashion for African arts in Paris at the time, and Poulenc was delighted to run across some published verses, purportedly Liberian but full of Parisian boulevard slang.
 He used one of the poems in two sections of the rhapsody.
 The baritone engaged for the first performance lost his nerve on the platform, and the composer, though no singer, jumped in.
 This jeu d'esprit was the first of many examples of what Anglophone critics came to call "leg-Poulenc".
-Ravel was amused by the piece and commented on Poulenc's ability to invent his own folklore.
+Maurice Ravel was amused by the piece and commented on Poulenc's ability to invent his own folklore.
 Stravinsky was impressed enough to use his influence to secure Poulenc a contract with a publisher, a kindness that Poulenc never forgot.

 In 1917 Poulenc got to know Ravel well enough to have serious discussions with him about music.
 He was dismayed by Ravel's judgments, which exalted composers whom Poulenc thought little of above those he greatly admired.
 He told Satie of this unhappy encounter; Satie replied with a dismissive epithet for Ravel who, he said, talked "a load of rubbish".
 For many years Poulenc was equivocal about Ravel's music, though always respecting him as a man.
 Ravel's modesty about his own music particularly appealed to Poulenc, who sought throughout his life to follow Ravel's example.

 From January 1918 to January 1921 Poulenc was a conscript in the French army in the last months of the First World War and the immediate post-war period.
 Between July and October 1918 he served at the Franco-German front, after which he was given a series of auxiliary posts, ending as a typist at the Ministry of Aviation.
 His duties allowed him time for composition; the Trois mouvements perpétuels for piano and the Sonata for Piano Duet were written at the piano of the local elementary school at Saint-Martin-sur-le-Pré, and he completed his first song cycle, Le bestiaire, setting poems by Apollinaire.
 The sonata did not create a deep public impression, but the song cycle made the composer's name known in France, and the Trois mouvements perpétuels rapidly became an international success.
 The exigencies of music-making in wartime taught Poulenc much about writing for whatever instruments were available; then, and later, some of his works were for unusual combinations of players.